 Peruvian Vegetarian Dishes

-Combining unique ingredients with multicultural flair is what keep Peruvian food fresh and exciting.
+Combining unique ingredients with multicultural flair is what keeps Peruvian food fresh and exciting.

 With a reliance on meat and seafood, Peru isn’t as vegetarian-friendly as many western countries.
 Vegetarianism is a bit of a novelty, but it can be made to work with a little effort.
-When travelling in this country, cities such as touristy Cusco offer vegetarian and vegan variety.
+When traveling in this country, cities such as touristy Cusco and Lima offer the most vegetarian and vegan choices

 A few phrases to be aware of in menus or recipes are: